Tivoli Day Trip from Rome – Visit Hadrian’s Villa & Villa d’Este

 In the subsequent centuries further elements were added by his descendants, and older parts renovated but for long periods the villa and gardens were abandoned.

-After WW1 the Italian state took control of the site and initiated a program of restoration, meaning this incredible place can be enjoyed today.
+After World War I the Italian state took control of the site and initiated a program of restoration, meaning this incredible place can be enjoyed today.

 Accessibility